olivopaolo/boing/doc/source/firststeps.rst

 Now, when you touch your multi-touch device, you can see that the terminal prints the subset of the data structures that refers only to the contact data.
-This is because the query :code:`$..contacts` addresses to any data named as :code:`contact`, searched at any level of the structure.
+This is because the query :code:`$..contacts` addresses to any data named as :code:`contacts`, searched at any level of the structure.
 Such query language can be very useful during development and testing phases for highlighting only the relevant information.

-A more exhaustive description of the data structure and the query language can be found in the :doc:`../functionalities` section.
+A more exhaustive description of the data structure and of the query language can be found in the :doc:`data model <datamodel>` section.
 For now, let's leave the data structure and we consider the functioning of the pipeline: it's not difficult to understand that the :code:`|` operator (*Pipe*) is used to connect in parallel the nodes :code:`viz:` and